atbarker/libgfshare-kernel/README.md

 # libgfshare-kernel
-The libgfshare library, modified to work in the Linux kernel.
+The libgfshare library (https://github.com/jcushman/libgfshare), modified to work in the Linux kernel.

+Originally from this source (http://www.digital-scurf.org/software/libgfshare)